Dandelions are perennial plants. They flower beginning in early spring and continue through the summer.

-- Mature plants have deep taproots; remove entire taproot with forked dandelion prong.
-Do not leave any part of the root behind; sections of root as small as 1 inch can re-generate a new plant.
+- Mature plants have deep taproots; remove the entire taproot with a forked dandelion prong.
+Do not leave any part of the root behind; sections of the root as small as 1 inch can re-generate a new plant.

-- Do not let plant flower and scatter seed.
+- Do not let the plant flower and scatter the seed.
 Dandelion seeds are windborne and can easily travel for several miles to establish new plants.